Rovibrational computations for He$_2^+$ X $\Sigma_\mathrm{u}^+$ including non-adiabatic, relativistic and QED corrections: Computational details

 In the integral transformation (IT) approach, the expectation value is rewritten in the form of an integral, and the integration is split into low-range and high-range regions by a separation parameter $\Lambda$; the low-range part is evaluated with numerical quadrature, while a semi-analytical asymptotic expansion is fitted to the high-range part (the relevant formulae of Ref. \cite{PaCeKo05} can be derived along the lines of Ref.~\cite{JeIrFeMa22}; we note the factor of $2$ misprint in Eq.~(19) of Ref.~\cite{PaCeKo05}, corrected in Ref.~\cite{CePrKoMeJeSz12}).

 The so-called `Drachmanization' approach is based on the rewriting of expectation values with singular operators via identities which hold for the exact non-relativistic wave function \cite{Dr81,PaCeKo05}.
 The result is an expectation value with an operator that is much less localised around electron-nucleus or electron-electron coalescence points, leading to significantly improved basis set convergence.
 The Drachmanization approach was formerly feasible for ECGs centred at the origin (zero shift vectors), but molecular applications, which require fECGs, were hindered by incalculable integrals.
-We have recently proposed a numerical Drachmanization scheme (numDr)~\cite{RaFeMaMa24}, in which the missing integrals are evaluated by numerical integration.
+We have recently proposed a numerical Drachmanization scheme (numDr) for $\langle\hat{H}_\text{MV}\rangle$, $\langle\hat{H}_\text{D1}\rangle$ and $\langle\hat{H}_\text{D2}\rangle$~\cite{RaFeMaMa24}, in which the missing integrals are evaluated by numerical integration.
+The numerical Drachmanization of $\langle{\cal{P}}(1/r^3)\rangle$ can be achieved along the same lines; details are given in the Appendix \ref{appendix:ASnumDr}.

-According to our experience, the integral transform (IT) technique \cite{PaCeKo05,JeIrFeMa22} requires manual adjustment of the cutoff parameters, whereas the recently proposed numerical Drachmanization (numDr) is more robust.
-Therefore, the convergence test was carried out using both techniques at $\rho=2$~bohr; however, the PEC correction was computed at all PEC points with the numDr technique.
-At $\rho=2$~bohr, we think that the relativistic correction (numDr value) is accurate to 0.005~$\cm$, and its relative error in the rotational and rovibrational intervals is thought to be even smaller.
+According to our experience, the IT technique \cite{PaCeKo05,JeIrFeMa22} requires manual adjustment of the cutoff and fitting parameters, whereas the recently proposed numDr approach is more robust.
+Therefore, the convergence test was carried out using both techniques at $\rho=2$~bohr, but the PEC corrections were computed at all PEC points with the numDr technique.
+At $\rho=2$~bohr, we estimate the relativistic correction (numDr value) to be accurate to 0.005~$\cm$, and its relative error in the rotational and rovibrational intervals is thought to be even smaller.
+The error of the relativistic correction mainly stems from $\langle\hat{H}_\text{MV}\rangle$ which $-$ even in its Drachmanized form $-$ contains a term sensitive to the electron-electron cusp condition (see, \emph{e.g.} Ref.~\citenum{PuKoPa17}).
+This issue is in principle better handled in the IT approach (all cusp conditions being explicitly built into its asymptotic formulae), however, due to the aforementioned instabilities of the fitting procedure, we found numDr to be a safer choice for computing $\langle\hat{H}_\text{MV}\rangle$ along the PEC.

-Regarding the leading-order QED correction, the Araki-Sucher (AS) term is also known to converge slowly in Gaussian basis sets.
-Its convergence is accelerated using the IT technique \cite{PaCeKo05} along the PEC points.
-This correction is relatively small, and the required significant digits can be computed reasonably well without requiring significant manual adjustments.
-We note that alternatively, the AS term can also be efficiently calculated with Drachmanization~\cite{Dr81,PaCeKo05}.